Return to Co-Op page

-a) An offer letter on official company letterhead, including:
+- The offer letter on official company letterhead, including:

-- the supervisor’s name and contact information
+- The supervisor’s name and contact information

-- the hourly wage or salary (all co-ops must be paid)
+- The hourly wage or salary

-- the start date and anticipated end date
+- The duration of the co-op with start date and anticipated end date

 - A description of the duties and responsibilities of the co-op assignment